wrightell/LAMPI-news/Tutorial/Setting Up Kivy GUI/README.md

 ```

 ### Step 4: Integrating the Backend Logic
 Notice the the logic to handle whether the ArticleListScreen should display the top stories for a section or recent stories needs to be defined.
 On the home screen, when the recent button is selected, it triggers a call to the article list screen with `None` as the section argument to the `list_articles` function.
+When the user is at the Top Screen, it triggers a call to the article list screen with `section` as the argument.

 In the ArticleScreen, we integrate mqtt to send to the EC2 instance.
 A json with the article title and url is created and is encoded in utf-8 for mqtt message payload.